‘GH’ Spoilers: Jason Is Dying, Franco To The Rescue, ‘Lost’ Quartermaine Twin Donates Life-Saving Blood

 Franco’s investigation of his mysterious childhood friend leads him to Jason’s lost Quartermaine twin who eventually provides matching blood transfusion, just in time to save Jason’s life.

-However, the story line has sparked a debate online, with some fans pointing out that Jason had multiple reconstructive surgery some years ago and that he must have needed blood at the time.
-From where did the hospital obtain adequate supply of his rare blood type at the time?
+However, the story line has sparked a debate online, with some fans pointing out that Jason had multiple reconstructive surgeries some years ago and that he must have needed blood at the time.
+From where did the hospital obtain an adequate supply of his rare blood type at the time?

-Other fans suggested that if the twins were switched during the surgery then the other twin could have donated blood before he was spirited away.
+Other fans suggested that if the twins were switched during the surgery, then the other twin could have donated blood before he was spirited away.

 [Featured Image by Alberto E. Rodriguez/Getty Images]